getodk/docs/src/encrypted-forms.rst

 Storing and using the keys
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Move the :file:`MyPrivateKey.pem` file to a secure location.
 It does not have a password encoding it, so anyone can decrypt your data if they have access to this file.
-This is the private key file that you will give to ODK Briefcase when decrypting the data.
+This is the private key file that you will give to Briefcase when decrypting the data.

 .. _update-keys: